6510P - Safety Awareness and Accident Prevention Procedure

 - The maintenance supervisor or construction supervisor shall coordinate installation of approved equipment with the school principal.

-- All equipment should be securely anchored according to manufacturer's recommendations and installed by the manufacturer or his/her authorized representative, unless otherwise authorized by the director of construction or the director of maintenance.
+- All equipment should be securely anchored according to manufacturer's recommendations and installed by the manufacturer or their authorized representative, unless otherwise authorized by the director of construction or the director of maintenance.

 - Equipment should require a minimum of maintenance, specifically for replacement of parts and painting.